As you continue to learn more about WordPress, you may occasionally come across the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before WordPress v 3.5 was released, Links were a built-in feature of the WordPress CMS.
-After the release of v3.5, the Links manager and blogroll sections were removed …
+Prior to the release of v 3.5, Links were a built-in feature of the WordPress CMS.
+After v3.5, the Links Manager section was kept hidden by default in new installations …

 Before …